 - Are you accepting the complexity of the process?
 Healing after infidelity is rarely linear and that’s okay.
 It’s crucial to understand this as it will give you a better idea of what to expect when it comes to the pain.

-The goal of our program is to prepare you for these periods.
+The goal of our Infidelity Recovery Program is to prepare you for these periods.
 We want to equip you with tools to connect, reconnect, and maintain success.
 These tools will help you do several key things:

 - you’ll know how to get out of dark moments.

-- you’ll know how to ask and offer support from one another without criticism or lashing out.
+- you will know how to ask and offer support from one another without criticism or lashing out.

 - you’ll know how to prevent emotional build-up.

-- you’ll know how to heal each other’s emotional wounds.
+- you will know how to heal each other’s emotional wounds.